Why Sleep Is the Answer to Managing Mental Health at Work

 High stress levels and poor work-life balance are often blamed.
 Given that the purpose of most mental health programmes are to decrease daytime employee distress and increase resilience, it’s only natural for such programmes to be daytime-focused.
-However, recent scientific research suggests that targeting the quality of our night time , and specifically on getting a good night’s sleep, could be the answer to managing our daytime mental health.
+However, accumulating scientific research has shown that targeting the quality of our night time , and specifically on getting a good night’s sleep, could be the answer to managing our daytime mental health.

 Poor sleep has long been reported as a symptom of mental illness, but scientists now suggest that not getting enough sleep or experiencing disrupted sleep can actually put you at a greater risk of mental illness.
 Given that the UK is reportedly experiencing a sleepless epidemic, it is possible that we’re stuck in a vicious cycle whereby the nation’s sleeplessness is fuelling the nation’s mental health risk, and vice versa.